Andrew Sears

 Andrew Sears is an American computer scientist.
 He was a professor and dean of the School of Information Studies at Syracuse University and became Provost at Worcester Polytechnic Institute on August 1, 2024.

 His research explores issues related to human-computer interaction including mobile computing, speech recognition, information technology accessibility, and situationally-induced impairments and disabilities.
 He earned his B.S. in Computer Science from Rensselaer Polytechnic Institute and his Ph.D. from the University of Maryland Department of Computer Science in College Park.
-His expert opinion on information technology and IT workforce issues have been reported by a variety of media sources.
+His expert opinion on information technology and IT workforce issues has been reported by a variety of media sources.